Experts agree that obesity is a complex and large-scale issue. While the severity of the problem is clear, answers on what to do about it are less so.

 Both surgeries offer a safe weight loss option.
 The risk of dying or suffering a major complication has gone down dramatically over the years, Dr. Georgen says.
 The use of robot-assisted surgery plays a large part in that.

 “At ThedaCare, we’re very blessed to have robotic technology that we deliver every day in our program,” he says.
-“To have that technology available literally at our fingertips is very important and has led to tremendous outcomes, including fewer complications, shorter hospital stays and less pain.”
+“To have that technology available literally at our fingertips is very important.
+It’s led to tremendous outcomes, including fewer complications, shorter hospital stays, and less pain.”

 While bariatric surgery is both safe and effective, by no means is it an easy solution.
 That’s why the ThedaCare Bariatrics team is there to support you every step of the way.
-The team includes surgeons, nurses, dietitians, exercise physiologists, counselors and care managers.
+It includes surgeons, nurses, dietitians, exercise physiologists, counselors, and care managers.
 They work together to guide you through the process, from surgery preparation to the procedure itself to a lifetime of support afterward.

 It’s a winning formula.